Hitansh-and-Amani/nova/README.md

-# finposium2022
+# finalnova
-This contains the project which will be developed during the Finposium Hackathon.
+This contains the final project of nova.